pundit-community/pundit.js/readme.md

 ## Usage

-In order to use Pundit.js, you can initialize a policy by setting up an object of functions/methods called actions.
+In order to use Pundit.js, you can initialise a policy by setting up an object of functions/methods called actions.
 Actions typically map to permissions or routes in your application.

-**Client-side permissions should not replace a proper authorization system in your backend.**
+**Client-side permissions should not replace a proper authorisation system in your backend.**

 ### Creating a policy

-A policy accepts a user, often the current user of your session, and the resource you wish to authorize against.
+A policy accepts a user, often the current user of your session, and the resource you wish to authorise against.

 Policies can be defined by extending the `Policy` class.
 Add a constructor that accepts the user and record objects as parameters, also calling